 What types are available?

 High school graduates today have an endless list of easy to get student loans available, including those funded by the federal government and a number of private institutions.
 Federal student loans are generally preferred by students because they come with very little conditions and an easy repayment plan.
-Stafford loans and Perkins loans are two of the most sought after federal loans, and allow students to fund their education at any university or college in the country.
+Stafford loans and Perkins Loans are two of the most sought after federal loans, and allow students to fund their education at any university or college in the country.
 These loans do not have to be repaid until the student has graduated and found work in their area of specialization.
 Moreover, if the loan cannot be repaid due to any number of circumstances, the payment can be deferred for a certain amount of time.
-Additionally, students who are employed by a government organization or join the military after graduating can register for the Federal Loan Cancellation program, under which a certain percentage of the loan is cancelled for every year of service.
+Additionally, students who are employed in certain professions can have some federal loans forgiven or cancelled.

-Over the past few years, private banks and financial organizations have introduced easy student loans as well.
-There are two types of private loans: school channel loans and direct to consumer loans.
-The former are delivered directly to the college and generally only cover tuition fees, leaving students to purchase books and meet living expenses on their own.
-Direct to consumer loans are handed over to the students, and it is up to them to decide how much to spend on tuition and other expenses.
-These loans generally have higher interest rates than federal loans, and are restricted to certain colleges.
-In some cases, repayment is required immediately after graduating, however, in most cases it can be deferred until suitable employment is obtained.
-Some loans are also restricted to certain programs, so it is important to carry out a thorough study before you apply for these loans.
+Over the past few years, private banks and financial organizations have introduced easy student loans, as well.
+Private loans are best used after using scholarships, grants, and federal loans for pay for college costs.
+All college expenses, such as tuition, books, and fees can be paid for with a private loan.
+These loans generally have higher interest rates than federal loans and fewer repayment options.
+In some cases, repayment is required immediately after graduating, or while attending school, however, in most cases it can be deferred until after graduation.
+Some loans are also restricted to certain programs, so it is important to carry out a thorough review before you apply for these loans.

 There are a number of federal loans that students can seek.
 These fall in the category of easy student loans, as they are easy to apply for and have simple eligibility criteria.
 The most popular federal student loans include the Stafford loan, the Perkins loan, Graduate PLUS loan, and Parent PLUS loan.